valzargaming/Nyasmin/README.md

 ```
 sudo apt install openssl php7.1 php7.1-bcmath
 ```

+# Notice of limited support
+I cannot provide support with most issues that occur due to outdated prerequisites or implementing SSL.
+If you are hosting on Windows and needing a cacert.pem file but don't feel comfortable generating yourself then I personally recommend WinNMP as it generates one in its /data/ directory that you can point your PHP.ini at.

 ## Other distros
 Please refer to your distros repository to find the packages above.